WebSVG/grid/README.md

 # grid
-grid helper library for usage with multiple HTML elements
+Smart CSS grid for arraging HTML elements of different sizes with a known min and max width.
+Scaling elements on mouse wheel also scales the grid to Keep the expected responsiveness.

 # Live Demo
 https://webdocui.github.io/grid/